 If you feel up to it, it is best to eat small regular meals of plain food such as potatoes, rice and bananas.
 Salty foods can also help to replenish the body.
 Avoid spicy and fatty foods.

 Anti-motility/ antidiarrhoeals such as loperamide, more commonly known as Imodium can be purchased over-the-counter and used if you really need to, but are not necessary.
 They work by slowing the gut transit making your stools firmer and pass less frequently.
 It is important not to use this medication is you have diarrhoea with blood and/or mucus or have a temperature.

 Further information and downloads can be found in the help and information section.
 Living with a bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Closed Facebook Group is moderated to allow you to connect with those who share your condition, in a supportive atmosphere.
 Start your own topic today or just follow one that interests you.